PM writes to Angela Rayner to insist ‘Basic Instinct’ claim was not in his name

-The claims which were reportedly made by an unnamed Tory MP to the Mail on Sunday have been widely condemned as sexist.
+Claims reportedly by unnamed Tory MP have been widely condemned as sexist

 Boris Johnson has written to Angela Rayner to insist “misogynistic” claims reportedly made about her by an unidentified Tory MP were not in his name.